Fix Website Errors Fast

 - 502 Bad Gateway — one server received an invalid response from another.

-- 503 Service Unavailable — the server is running but cannot handle requests right now.
+- 503 Service Unavailable — the service is running but cannot handle requests right now.

 - 504 Gateway Timeout — the upstream response took too long.